Plan of Action

 Thus, leading to the need of a National Cybersecurity Strategy.

 Malta is addressing such a need.
 Back in 2016, the first national cybersecurity strategy was published.
-Back in 2016, the first national cybersecurity strategy was published.
 Since then, digitalisation, including wider diffusion and consumption of broadband, mobile technologies, and data, has progressed further in Malta, along with increased use of social and business digital interactions.

-The National Cybersecurity Strategy 2023-2026 is being articulated with such consideration in place, by build on the previous strategy, and allowing for evolving challenges and realities.
+The National Cybersecurity Strategy 2023-2026 was articulated with such consideration in place, building on the previous strategy, and allowing for evolving challenges and realities.

 The approach adopted to develop this National Cybersecurity Strategy involved the Public Administration, Private Sector, the Society, and the Cybersecurity community.
 Indeed, these stakeholders constitute the core of the Strategy’s overall vision that: